mauricechiodo/eim-case-studies/course/finance/libor/useLibor/options.md

 Often a closed-form pricing formula either does not exist or is difficult to derive and therefore numerical procedures are often used for valuing options.

-A paper called ``A numerical method for pricing spread options on LIBOR rates with a PDE model \cite{suarez-taboadaNumericalMethodPricing2010}" suggests one method for pricing spread options.
+A paper called "A numerical method for pricing spread options on LIBOR rates with a PDE model \cite{suarez-taboadaNumericalMethodPricing2010}" suggests one method for pricing spread options.

 A spread option is a type of option that derives its value from the difference, or spread,